ADirin/OTP1_LectureMaterial/Week 1/Introduction to Software Engineering.md

+# Complementary material for face-to-face lectures (AI-generated and updated by the teacher)

 **Note:** It is important to ensure that all practical knowledge about the course is clear.
 Refer to the [Course Implementation](https://github.com/ADirin/OTP1_LectureMaterial/blob/main/Introduction_To_SEP.md) document for details.